geseib/awsnetworkshop/website/content/30-Setup/50-Investigate VPCs.md

 # Congratulations

 You now have **completed** this section.
-Continue to the next section to setup communication between VPCs and the Datacenter.
+Continue to the next section to setup communication between the VPCs and your Datacenter.